Abraham Riker Lawrence: Early life

 Abraham was born in New York City on September 19, 1832 and was the namesake of his paternal uncle, Abraham Riker Lawrence, a merchant.
-He was one of eleven children born to John L. Lawrence (1785–1849) and Sarah Augusta, née Smith, Lawrence (1794–1877).
-Among his siblings was Ann Middleton, née Lawrence, Suydam, who married John Richard Suydam, a merchant and "gentleman well-known in New-York society for his genial and hospitably qualities" (parents of Jane Mesier Suydam), Richard Montgomery Lawrence; and Charles William Lawrence.
+He was one of eleven children born to John L. Lawrence (1785–1849) and Sarah Augusta Lawrence, née Smith (1794–1877).
+Among his siblings was Ann Middleton Suydam, née Lawrence who married John Richard Suydam, a merchant and "gentleman well-known in New-York society for his genial and hospitably qualities" (parents of Jane Mesier Suydam); Richard Montgomery Lawrence; and Charles William Lawrence.

 His father was a New York State Senator, Comptroller of New York City and diplomat, who served as chargé d'Affaires at Stockholm during the absence of U.S. Minister to Sweden Jonathan Russell.

 His paternal grandparents were Jonathan Lawrence, a merchant and New York State Senator, and Ruth (née Riker) Lawrence, a member of the Riker family, for whom Rikers Island is named.
 Among his extended family were uncles, Congressmen Samuel Lawrence and William T. Lawrence, as well as William Beach Lawrence, the Lieutenant Governor of Rhode Island, and Brigadier General Albert G. Lawrence.

 He was also a direct descendant of Capt.
 James Lawrence, a hero of the War of 1812, and Maj.
 Thomas Lawrence of the British Army who received a land grant in what became Queens in 1656.
 His maternal grandparents were Elizabeth (née Woodhull) Smith, daughter of Gen. Nathaniel Woodhull, and General John Tangier Smith, a U.S. Representative and U.S. Senator from New York.

 Lawrence was educated at private schools and then attended and graduated from Ballston Spa Law School in Ballston Spa, New York.